design-io/ofxOrbbec/README.md

 ### Windows Usage
 **Use the project generator**<br />
 Use the project generator to add ofxOrbbec to your project or import the example project. <br />
-If the OrbbecSDK.dll is not in the bin/ folder of your project copy it over from libs/orbbec/lib/vs/x64/
+If the OrbbecSDK.dll and the depthengine_2_0.dll is not in the bin/ folder of your project copy it over from libs/orbbec/lib/vs/x64/

 ### Example output